 2 – Be Wary During the Vegetative Stage

-Rather than growing short and bushy, Blue Cheese may stretch when flowering, which causes it to triple in height effectively.
+Rather than growing short and bushy, Blue Cheese may stretch when flowering, which causes it to triple in height.
 As a result, we recommend keeping this strain below 16 inches high during the vegetative stage.

 We have heard from several growers who gave their Blue Cheese crop no more than 17 days of vegetative growth.
 Despite such a short growing period, the plants easily reached a height of 14 inches.
 During flowering, the plants grew to a whopping three feet tall!
 If you grow Blue Cheese outside, it could reach 10 feet in height.

 3 – Manipulate Temperature to Attain the Coveted Blue Tinge

 A mature Blue Cheese plant has gorgeous leaves and flowers that carry a bluish and purple tinge.
 To achieve this, you need to ensure that the night temperature is 20 degrees Fahrenheit lower than during the day.
 The ideal daytime temperature is between 65 and 80 degrees.
 The main issue with reducing the night temperature by so much is the risk of shock.
 Set the daytime temperature around 75-80 degrees so that the 20-degree drop keeps it in the mid-50s.

 The main reason why Blue Cheese is such a vigorous and robust plant is because of its insatiable appetite.
 It has plenty of foliage and can handle large amounts of nutrients.
 Aside from the usual mix of nitrogen, phosphorus, and potassium, Blue Cheese requires reasonable amounts of calcium and magnesium.